imjuoy/HungryGator/README.md

 An aggregator of restaurant data.

-# This is a course-work project.
+This is a course-work project.

-This aims to aggregate restaurant data from different online platforms to educate the customer which platform they should trust w.r.t different restaurants.
+This project aims to aggregate restaurant data from different online platforms to educate the customer which platform they should trust w.r.t different restaurants.

-Below are the instructions for installing the dependencies for the application:
+# Please run the below command to install the Python packages for the project:

-pip install -r stable-req.txt
+pip3 install -r stable-req.txt

-Please follow below instructions if you run into the below issues:
+# Follow below instructions if you run into the below issues:

+# 1.ImportError: No module named wordcloud

-1. We are using WordCloud for producing WordCloud on the restaurants.
+We are using WordCloud for producing WordCloud on the restaurants.

---> You might face issues when trying to import wordcloud in Anaconda.
+You might face issues when trying to import wordcloud in Anaconda.
  Follow the below steps to get it resolved:

     i.This most likely happens because in spite of having wordcloud in the local python environment, it is not available to the Anaconda package.